 "Whatever you have learned or received or heard from me, or seen in me — put it into practice.
 And the God of peace will be with you."

 The final word.
 Peace is not a feeling to be chased — it is a presence that accompanies practice.
 Read these verses.
 Return to them.
 Put them into practice.
-The God of peace will show up in the middle of the effort.
+The God of peace will show up in the middle of the effort, not at the end of it.

 God, I come to you with all of it.
 Not the tidy version — the real one.
 The fear I can't explain.
 The dread that woke me up at 3am.
 The "what ifs" I've been rehearsing for weeks.